scipy-conference/scipy_proceedings/papers/lindsay/figurefirst.rst

    Screenshots of Inkscape illustrating the two mechanisms for applying the correct xml tags, which are used by FigureFirst to generate MatPlotLib axes.

 As an example, to generate figure 1 we used inkscape to construct a .svg document  called 'workflow_layout.svg' containing a layer with a 2 by 3 grid of grey rectangles.
-We then used the tag axis inkscape extension (figure 2) to tag each :code:`<rect/>` with a  :code:`<figurefirst:axes>` tag that provides the axes with a unique name as an attribute.
-For instance we taged the grey rectangle that became panel C with :code:`<figurefirst:axis figurefirst:name="plot_data" />.` In this example we have drawn in the axes spines and included this with the arrows and other annotations on a separate layer in the .svg file to illustrate one potential application of incuding vector art overlays in a layout document.
+We then used the tag axis inkscape extension (figure 2) to tag each :code:`<rect/>` with a  :code:`<figurefirst:axes>` tag that has a unique name as an attribute.
+For instance we taged the grey rectangle that became panel C with :code:`<figurefirst:axis figurefirst:name="plot_data" />.` In this example we have drawn in the axes spines and included this with the arrows and other annotations on a separate layer in the .svg file to illustrate one way to use vector art overlays in a layout document.
+Most often you will sill want to use matplotlib to generate

 In python we then can plot some data to this axis using the following code: